zfharb/cigna/SCENARIO.md

-Feature: list all items available
+Feature: list all items available\n
 Type: GET api call
 Test: make GET call to view all phones availabe for purchase.
 This is would make a good smoke test.